How to strengthen the knees

 The semimembranosus, semitendinosus, popliteus, sartorius, and gracilis all work together to create medial knee rotation.
 Cable-pulley machines with a leg attachment, like the Cybex Bravo, will allow you to resist this tricky movement.
 Bands, tubes and medicine balls will also add a variety of resistances to medial knee rotations.

-The biceps femoris, longus and brevis, and the tensor fasciae latae appear to create this movement.
+The biceps femoris, longus and brevis, and the tensor fasciae latae appear to create lateral knee rotation.
 One can use the same methods to strengthen lateral rotations that can be used to strengthen the medial rotations: selectorized functional trainers, bands, tubes, and medicine balls

 The secret weapon for strengthening knees